benmiller314/cdm2022spring/plans/lesson-03.md

 ## 3. One more view: the Atom interface

-### Initial questions to ask:

-- How is the space of the app laid out?
-- What's given the most prominent visual focus?
-- What features/tools do you have quick access to?
-  * for example: what do you get in the right-click menu?

 Suppose I would like to reorganize these files.
 Here's how I would...